Rescuers pull 394 migrants from dangerously overcrowded boat off Tunisia | Science-Environment

 - Tunisia

-ABOARD SEA-WATCH 3, Mediterranean, Aug 1 - Two humanitarian rescue ships pulled 394 migrants from a dangerously overcrowded wooden boat in the Mediterranean overnight on Sunday in an operation lasting about six hours, a Reuters witness said.

-The German and French NGO ships Sea-Watch 3 and Ocean Viking rescued the migrants in Tunisian waters 68 km (42 miles) from the North African coast, near oil facilities and other ships.
+Sea-Watch 3, a vessel run by German NGO Sea Watch, and Ocean Viking, run by European charity SOS Mediterranee, rescued the migrants in international waters off Tunisia 68 km (40 miles) from the North African coast, near oil facilities and other ships.
 Sea-Watch 3, which assumed command of the operation, took 141 of the survivors while Ocean Viking took the rest.
 The yacht Nadir, from the German NGO ResQ Ship, later gave support.

 It was not clear if there were any deaths or injuries among the migrants who were in the wooden boat, which was crammed with migrants on deck and inside the hull.
 The craft was taking in water and its engine was not working, the Reuters witness said.